 Andrew Brownell won 2nd Prize at the 2006 Leeds Competition and has since pursued an active and varied international performing career.
 Press regularly remark on his creative programming and interpretive insight.
 Musical Opinion has described him as “potentially one of the most significant pianists of his generation”, and The Oregonian wrote that Brownell “impresses as much with his mind as with his hands… the anti-Lang Lang.”

 Mr. Brownell won 2nd Prize ex aequo at the 2002 International J. S. Bach Competition in Leipzig, making him the first American pianist to have ever won a prize in the history of the competition.
 He also won 1st Prize at the 2005 J.N.
 Hummel Competition in Bratislava, has since achieved widespread recognition as “one of the foremost Hummel interpreters of our time” (Hudobný Život), and is an honorary member of the Hummel Gesellschaft in Weimar.
 His edition of the Piano Concerto in a minor, Op.
-85 was released this year by Breitkopf & Härtel.
+85 was released by Breitkopf & Härtel in 2016.

-Highlights for the upcoming season include solo appearances in Europe and North America, in addition to numerous chamber music collaborations in London.
+Highlights for the current season include solo and chamber music appearances in Europe and North America, including recitals for the Bratislava Music Festival and a debut with the Calgary Philharmonic.
 Mr. Brownell’s performances have aired on BBC radio and television, Classic FM (UK), NPR, CBC, Mitteldeutscher Rundfunk, and RBB KulturRadio.
 He has been soloist with orchestras such as the Hallé, Royal Liverpool Philharmonic, Slovak Philharmonic, and the Hermitage State Orchestra (Russia); and he has collaborated with such conductors as Sir Mark Elder, Owain Arwel Hughes CBE, André Bernard, and Murray Sidlin.